Front and back of an collectable sold in the UK in 1965 - a "generic

 ran between 1969 and 1971.
 The singles in these sleeves had folded inserts

 that were release-specific.
-The "747" series had the same front with three different rear pictures.
-The 1969 release of Can You Please Crawl Out Your Window? came in a "747" sleeve.
-The Japanese 7" promo and commercial singles of Watching The River Flow came in the "Look World" sleeve , see 1971.
-Thanks to Hans Seegers for information and scans. |
+There were five different front sleeves.
+The "747" series had two different fronts, the first had four different rear pictures.
+The 1969 release of Can You Please Crawl Out Your Window? came in different "747" sleeves including the one with the variant 3D plane on the front and the "Young Power" rear sleeve.
+The Japanese 7" promo and commercial singles of Watching The River Flow came in the "Look World" sleeve , see 1971. |

-![]() Front scan by Hans Seegers (variant 3) |
+Front scan by Manuel García Jara (variant 4) |

-![]() Rear scan by Hans Seegers (variant 3A) |
+Rear scan by Manuel García Jara (variant 4) |

-![]() Rear scan by Hans Seegers (variant 3B) |
+Front scan by Hans Seegers (variant 5) |

-![]() Rear scan by Hans Seegers (variant 3C) |
+Rear scan by Hans Seegers (variant 5) |

 |